Does homeowners insurance cover power surges?

 Does renters insurance cover power surge damage?

 This varies by insurer and how the damage occurred.
-Renters insurance typically covers damage caused by power surges that result from a lightning strike.
+Renters insurance typically covers damage to your personal property caused by power surges that result from a lightning strike.
 Power surges that are generated by an artificial current may or may not be covered.
 Ask your agent or check your policy to see if certain types of power surges are excluded from coverage.

 How do I file an insurance claim for power surge damage?